openvswitch/ovs/Documentation/howto/userspace-tunneling.rst

 Configuration Steps
 -------------------

-Perform the folowing configuration on `host1`:
+Perform the following configuration on `host1`:

 #.
 Create a ``br-int`` bridge::